JD-RD/LLULL/docs/[EN] Description.md

   >Digital Artist and Creative Code instructor.
 He's MSc. in Clean Technologies with a passion for the conjunction of Art and Technology.
 After having worked professionally in the fields of VFX and Computer Design for over a decade, now is using the origins of Computational Thinking as a stream of daily self-discovery.
 Bernat explorations mix design, history, philosophy, and music in a search to find the right question

 * Jean-Denis Thériault
-  >MSc. (cognitive psychology), Coding instructor, DJ, radio producer (CHYZ and CKIA FM) and founder of La Face B, Jean-Denis Theriault is mainly interested in the links between humans, technologies and music.
+  >MSc. (cognitive psychology), Coding instructor, DJ, radio producer (CHYZ and CKIA FM) and founder of La Face B web radio, Jean-Denis Theriault is mainly interested in the links between humans, technologies and music.